 The fact that the CSL doesn’t make extensive use of metal is likely in order to keep the costs down and thus present a more affordable product to consumers.

 When talking about wheelbases, design and build quality can’t but be inexorably linked (so you’re likely already going to guess who we’ll hand the victory to).
 The CSL Elite is quite pleasing to the eye.
 It has an almost semi-minimalistic design, leaving much of it smooth if not for the brand and series name.
 This is in direct contrast to the slightly more cluttered ClubSport 2.5.
 This latter wheelbase looks more “industrial” with all the heavy-duty bearings and cap-screws.
 Don’t mistake this for a lack of class, however.
 The opaque metal body is sleek and does the wheel justice.

 While in the design department it’s much harder to make a clear choice between the two, the metal build of the ClubSport 2.5 just barely gives it the edge against its less expensive competitor.

-Let’s start off by saying that neither of these products is a direct drive wheelbase.
-Those tend to be a lot more expensive but a lot more powerful (to give you an idea why don’t you check out our DD1 v DD2 wheelbases review).
+Let’s start off by saying that neither of these products is a direct drive wheel base.
+They tend to be a lot more expensive but a lot more powerful.

 Though not included as a package, both these wheelbases have pedal sets you can buy as addons to further complete or enhance your set-up.
 The ClubSport V3 pedals have incredible adjustability as you are able to change the position of pedals, their angles, the throttle spring strength, brake sensitivity, brake travel and more to truly tailor them to what you’re looking for.
 They also have incredible build quality thanks to the magnetic and contactless sensors on the gas and clutch which will guarantee life-long accuracy.